Ten top tips to help you complete your self-assessment tax return

 Don’t be afraid of tax

 There’s lots of support out there and you will know most of what is needed already.
 If you are unsure about anything, it’s important to seek advice when completing your return to clarify any areas of doubt and to ensure that your submitted return is complete and correct.
-If you are an untied user, our tax experts can provide guidance and we have a support section on our site.
-You can also speak to HMRC or business groups such as the FSB.

 Get organised